zinkwazi/pfmb/readme.md

 pfmb.sh will connect to one or more remote pfSense installs and backup the configuration XML file.
-The resulting backup will enable you to roll back to a previous configuration or replace failed hardware.
+The resulting backup will enable you to roll back to a previous configuration or replace failed hardware. pfmb will keep the number of backups that you specify in config, rotating out the old ones.

 The script works over SSH with SSH public keys for secure authentication and transport.